 nausea, headaches, dizziness, and breast tenderness

-risk with the patch than with the Pill)
+be a higher risk with the patch than with the Pill)

 Other possible side effects seen in patch users include:

 skin reactions at the site of application of the patch

 problems with contact lens use — a change in vision or inability to wear

 Many of these side effects are mild and tend to disappear after 2 or 3 months.